WDCO-CD: History

+Shenandoah Valley religious broadcaster

-The station has operated since September 30, 1985, when it was put on the air as a religious independent station by Ruarch Associates, LLC (its original calls were W10AZ, with the WAZT calls, introduced in 1994, apparently being derived from it), and once had a radio sister station, WAZR (93.7 FM; that station is now owned by iHeartMedia with a contemporary format).
+The station has operated since September 30, 1985, when it was put on the air as a religious independent station by Ruarch Associates, LLC (its original calls were W10AZ, with the WAZT calls, introduced in 1994, apparently being derived from it), and once had a radio sister station, WAZR in nearby Harrisonburg.

 The WAZT network offered some programming from Cornerstone and other religious networks, but it generally did not show them in-pattern with those networks, and it also broadcast some secular syndicated programming and classic television shows.

 WAZT once broadcast a local newscast at 5:30 p.m. and 9:30 p.m.
 Monday through Friday (entitled News 10), but this was discontinued on December 26, 2005.
 In January 2006, WAZT began airing CBN's NewsWatch program.

 Ruarch sold WAZT to JLA Media & Publications (no relation to WJLA-TV) in 2006.
 Jones Broadcasting acquired the station out of Chapter 7 bankruptcy in 2011.

+In 2012, Jones Broadcasting reached a deal to buy the struggling and bankrupt Danville-based independent WEFC-TV, located in the larger Roanoke–Lynchburg market, with plans to move operations to Roanoke and make it the new group flagship.
+The sale fell through in the spring of 2013, with Liberty University buying the station instead; Jones then sold the WAZT group of stations to Venture Technologies Group that December.

-Jones Broadcasting sold the group of stations to Venture Technologies Group in December 2013.
-Venture immediately began moving WAZT and its sister stations to the far larger Washington, D.C. television market.
+Venture immediately began moving WAZT and its sister stations to the far larger Washington, D.C., television market.
 At the time, WAZT transmitted from a hill near Toms Brook, Virginia.
 After agreeing to purchase the WAZT network, Venture obtained a construction permit to move the station's analog signal to the WZRV tower near Front Royal, Virginia.
 Later in 2014, it filed for a digital signal at a new transmitter site near The Plains, Virginia, which signed on in March 2015.
 Venture also purchased Washington-based WIAV-CD in 2014, which expanded the network's footprint into the city proper.

 After spending most of its time as a religious broadcaster branded as simply "WAZT", the station and its relays changed to the branding "Faith Television Network" under Venture's ownership.

 WAZT-CD's callsign was changed to WDCO-CD on October 11, 2017.
 On the same day, Winchester repeater WAZW-CD became WAZT-CD.
 On January 24, 2018, Faith Television Network announced it would cease broadcasting.
 All four remaining stations in the network became full-time affiliates of Jewelry Television on January 31.